It all began in 1996.

-The name Kafe Kokopelli comes from the south-west Native American Indian god.
-There are many different Kokopelli Gods.
-The most popular, the Flute player, was considered the God of Mischief and Fertility.
+The name Kokopelli comes from the south-west Native American Indians.
+Kokopelli, the flute player, was considered the God of Mischief and Fertility.
 Kokopelli legend has it that he came into the villages each Spring with a sack of seeds to ensure a successful planting and harvest each season.

 “One of 12 Tampa Bay Restaurants flying under the radar.
 A must try”

 Winner of The Taste of Pasco, three years in a row!